ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 #### Running with simulation

-To run it with the simulation, you have to, first of all, make sure that CoppeliaSim is installed under `./CoppeliaSim`.
+To run it with the simulation, you have to, first of all, make sure that CoppeliaSim is installed under `./CoppeliaSim` like in the [coppelia_sim_tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/coppelia_sim_tutorial).
 After that, you have to update `setup.bash` again, this time updating `COPPELIA_SIM_IP` with the IP of the computer you're running CoppeliaSim on, which is to say your own.
 We have to do this because the container (again, think of it as a small separate computer), has to connect to your computer to find it.
 Technically, though, this also means you can run the simulation on another system as this package.

 To get your own IP address, you have to run `Get-NetIPAddress` on Windows PowerShell, but this gives you a bunch of extra stuff.
 To get _only_ your IP address, you can run: